Sergio00166/webFILE/README.md

 This server has no endpoints, everything is path‑based with optional query modifiers.
 Exceptions:
 - `/path/?login` / `/path/?logout` → Session handling.
-  - Enables login/logout from any path, returning to the same location without extra headers
+  - Available from any path.
+  - No redirects, no referer headers required.
+  - Acts like a toggle: happens in place, without changing the path.
-  - Simplifies GUI flows and supports API usage with status-only responses.
+  - Supports API usage with status‑only responses:
     - `200` → login successful / logout acknowledged.
     - `401` → invalid credentials or not logged in.

-- `/?static=path` → for frontend assets
+- `/static` → for frontend assets
-  - Serves files from the given path, used only for GUI.
+  - It is the only dedicated endpoint.
-  - Keeps routing file-centric—no without subendpoints.
+  - *RESERVED* exclusively for frontend assets.
+  - Cannot be used as a folder name in the root directory.

 ### Authentication
 - `GET /path?login` → Returns login page.